Nußdorf, Vienna: Economy

-At the beginning of the 19th century, viticulture was the dominant industry in Nussdorf.
+At the beginning of the 19th century, viticulture was the dominant industry in Nußdorf.
 More than half of the usable land was covered with vineyards, a further 20 per cent with agricultural crops and fruit gardens.
-Yet for a long time, Nussdorf's ports formed the second pillar of the local economy.
+Yet for a long time, Nußdorf's ports formed the second pillar of the local economy.
 From the 16th century onwards, Nussdorf was the second most important port on the Danube in Vienna, because the channels further downstream were very thin.
 Goods arriving there on larger ships and rafts were transferred to smaller ships and brought to Vienna.
-Numerous inns and hostels were established in Nussdorf to cater to the traders staying there for longer periods of time, and a tollbooth was erected in 1675.
-The Nussdorfer Platz was the focus of commercial activity, which concerned above all the trade in cereals, salt, animals and animal products, fruit, and products made of clay and wood.
-The Kuchelauer docks, located further upstream near Kahlenbergerdorf, never attained the same importance, but as a result of the regulation of the Danube in 1870–1875, even the harbour in Nussdorf was rendered irrelevant.
+Numerous inns and hostels were established in Nußdorf to cater to the traders staying there for longer periods of time, and a tollbooth was erected in 1675.
+The Nußdorfer Platz was the focus of commercial activity, which concerned above all the trade in cereals, salt, animals and animal products, fruit, and products made of clay and wood.
+The Kuchelauer docks, located further upstream near Kahlenbergerdorf, never attained the same importance, but as a result of the regulation of the Danube in 1870–1875, even the harbour in Nußdorf was rendered irrelevant.

-At the end of the 18th century, the first industries arrived in Nussdorf.
+At the end of the 18th century, the first industries arrived in Nußdorf.
 In 1783, a factory producing tartar and vinegar was founded, which made use of the produce and the residue created in the production of wine.
 The factory also manufactured rum and rubbing alcohol and exported to Russia and Bavaria.
 A state-financed salmiac and salt factory was erected in 1800, which processed the urine from the inns.
 This factory was also able to sell its produce abroad, but had to close in 1840.
-Other important industries included Ignaz Hackhofer's dye works and the Nussdorfer Brewery, which was founded in 1819 in the Hackhofergasse and which became one of the best-known industries in the district.
+Other important industries included Ignaz Hackhofer's dye works and the Nußdorfer Brewery, which was founded in 1819 in the Hackhofergasse and which became one of the best-known industries in the district.

-Nussdorfer Brewery
+Nußdorfer Brewery

 The brewery building was originally constructed by the Jesuits as a college for students of theology in 1690.
 Following the dissolution of the order in 1713, the building was first used to store weapons, before becoming private property.
-The industrialist Franz Xaver Bosch bought it in 1815 and founded the Nussdorfer Brewery in 1818.
+The industrialist Franz Xaver Bosch bought it in 1815 and founded the Nußdorfer Brewery in 1818.
 In 1842, a tower with a beer garden was added.
 After Bosch's death, his son-in-law Karl Adolf Freiherr Bachofen von Echt took over the enterprise.
 The brewery was expanded, obtained the status of a purveyor to the court, and exported its produce both to Europe and further abroad.
 The brewery was bought by the Schwechater Brewery in 1950, and everything but the facade, which had heritage status, was torn down in 1965 to make way for terraced houses.